jht1493/ICM-2020-Code/weeks/01_intro.md

 like `ellipse` and `rect`, to draw shapes on the canvas.

 In these exercises we'll explore
+- "states" that stick around (fill and stroke)
 - how to create buttons to run code
-- how to use the print function to debug your code
+- how to use console.log to debug your code
 - the behavior of alpha value for colors
 - how to define your own functions

 For these sketches no drawing is done in the function `draw`.
-Drawing will be trigger by clicking on buttons.
+Drawing will be triggered by clicking on buttons.
 When nothing is drawn the canvas will start out white.

 ## Ex 1.1 play sketch draw_rect

 [sketch - draw_rect](https://editor.p5js.org/jht1493/sketches/WJFtFBmnK) Open this sketch in a separate window so that you can play it and read this page at the same time.

-- if your screen too small to allow viewing sketch and this page at the same time, use a print out this page as you explore the sketch.
+- if your screen is too small to allow viewing the sketch and this page at the same time, print out this page as you explore the sketch.
 - buttons will appear below canvas

-This sketch defines buttons to draw on the screen.
+This sketch defines buttons that can be used to draw on the screen.
 Here's the code that defines one of the buttons and its action:

 ```